dyd-arize/ezira-emohekat/README.md

 # Interview Project
 Small project to test developper skills.
-In this project you are required to deploy a simple application then investigate and resolve a few issues that have been inserted for the purpose of this exercise.
+In this project you are required to deploy a simple application then investigate and attempt to resolve a few issues that have been inserted for the purpose of this exercise.
 The source files are provided.
-Once these issues have been resolved and the basic application is working, you will write an new application to load additional data into the database.

 ## Getting Started